-For BSL Students; seeking volunteering opportunities within the deaf community is a fantastic way to network, practice your BSL skills and more importantly to give something back.
+For BSL Students, seeking volunteering opportunities within the deaf community is a fantastic way to network, practice your BSL skills, and, more importantly, give something back.

 The more we give in life, the happier we feel.
 Volunteering can give us a place in the world, increase our self-confidence and bring us closer to the community we are volunteering in.

 And now, onto the details…

 Here are some D/deaf charities where you could volunteer:

 - National Deaf Children’s Society – The National Deaf Children’s Society is the leading charity dedicated to creating a world without barriers for deaf children and young people

 - Royal Association for Deaf people – Promoting equality for Deaf people through the provision of accessible services